Children’s Special Grants Awarded in 2019

 Please note that the Society reserves the right to share the information contained in an application with other members of the Greater Victoria Funders’ Network, enabling members to jointly determine shared priorities and maximize the effectiveness of funding efforts.

 Applications will be evaluated by CFAX Santas Anonymous Society’s Funding Committee and staff members, and finalists may be invited to interview with the Funding Committee or Executive Director.
-Interviewees will be requested to prepare and deliver a brief presentation on their projects/programs (criteria to be provided).
+Interviewees may be requested to prepare and deliver a brief presentation on their projects/programs (criteria to be provided).

 Short-listed applicants will be contacted by phone to arrange an interview date and time.
 Applicants who are not selected for the second stage of the selection process will receive written notice.